sopyb/NavigoLearnAPI/docs/users/README.md

 ## [Delete](delete.md) [DELETE - /api/users/:userId?]

-Deletes user with :userId.
+Delete user with :userId.
 This action is irreversible.